dreamportdev/Osdev-Notes/06_Userspace/03_Handling_Interrupts.md

 As per the manual, the reserved fields should be left as zero.
 The rest of the fields can be broken up into three groups:

 - `rspX`: where `X` represents a cpu ring (0 = supervisor).
 When an interrupt occurs, the cpu switches the code selector to the selector in the _IDT_ entry.
-Remember the _CS_ register is what determines the current prilege level.
+Remember the _CS_ register is what determines the current privilege level.
 If the new CS is a lower ring (lower value = more privileged), the cpu will switch to the stack in `rspX` before pushing the `iret` frame.
 - `istX`: where `X` is a non-zero identifier.
 These are the _IST_ (Interrupt Stack Table) stacks, and are used by the IST field in the IDT descriptors.
 If an IDT descriptor has non-zero IST field, the cpu will always load the stack in the corresponding IST field in the TSS.
 This overrides the loading of a stack from an `rspX` field.
 This is useful for some interrupts that can occur at any time, like a machine check or NMI, or if you do sensitive work in a specific interrupt and don't want to leak data afterwards.
 - `io_bitmap_offset`: Works in tandem with the `IOPL` field in the flags register.
 If `IOPL` is less than the current privilege level, IO port access is not allowed (results in a #GP).
 Otherwise IO port accesses can be allowed by setting a bit in a bitmap (cleared bits deny access).
 This field in the tss specifies where this bitmap is located in memory, as an offset from the base of the tss.
 If `IOPL` is zero, ring 0 can implicitly access all ports, and `io_bitmap_offset` will be ignored in all rings.